Why is MPM moving?

 Ennead Architects and Kahler Slater will make up the architecture team.
 Ennead, with offices in New York and Shanghai, brings national and international expertise to its building designs.
 Ennead’s past work includes the Natural History Museum of Utah and the Shanghai Astronomy Museum.
 Meanwhile, Milwaukee-based architect firm Kahler Slater has a wealth of knowledge and experience designing buildings here and around the state, including Milwaukee’s BMO Office Tower and UW-Madison’s Kohl Center.
 Kahler Slater brings a local perspective to the project that is important when considering the immediate neighborhood where the site is located, the unique landscape that makes up this part of the country, and Wisconsin’s influence on the rest of the world.

 MPM has been cutting-edge at many times in our history.
-As we envision a new museum, we will continue to be cutting-edge in our design of exhibits, but we will always be immersive and objects-based.
-Technology will be an important tool to ensure the exhibits are updated, relevant, and accessible, enhancing the experience MPM visitors expect.
+As we envision a new Museum, we will continue to be cutting-edge in our design of exhibits, but we will always be immersive and objects-based.
+Technology will be an important tool to ensure the exhibits are updated, relevant, and accessible, enhancing the experience MPM visitors expect, but technology will not be the focus of the exhibits.

 Who owns what in the current Museum?

 Milwaukee County owns the building that the Museum is located in as well as the more-than 4 million objects and specimens in MPM’s collections.
-MPM is a private nonprofit that leases the building from the county to run museum operations, including maintaining the structure, caring for the collections, and overseeing the permanent and special exhibits.
-The county currently provides about 25% of MPM’s annual operating budget of the Museum for the collections care and building costs.
+MPM is a private nonprofit that leases the building from the county to run Museum operations, including maintaining the structure, caring for the collections, and overseeing the permanent and special exhibits.

 If MPM builds a new building, will the county still own the collections and the building?